Consolidation and refinancing can both be viable options when trying to simplify student loan repayment or lower monthly payments.

 How to Refinance Consolidated Student Loans

-Some borrowers may opt to consolidate their federal student loans initially, but refinancing may offer more benefits like a lower interest rate or extended repayment terms beyond the consolidation.
+Some borrowers may opt to consolidate their federal student loans initially, then later decide that they want to refinance to take advantage of benefits like a lower interest rate.
 In this case, refinancing can be done directly with a private lender even after a consolidation is done.

 How Often Can You Refinance a Student Loan?

 Student loan borrowers can refinance their student loans as many times as they would like, so long as their credit and income remain strong.
-Private student loan lenders do not typically put restrictions on how often loans may be refinanced, although borrowers may need to move to a different lender if a refinance was recently completed.
+Lenders do not typically put restrictions on how often loans may be refinanced, although borrowers may need to move to a different lender if a refinance was recently completed.

-As interest rates shift, refinancing student loan debt may be a cost-effective strategy for reducing the total cost of borrowing.
+As student loan interest rates shift, refinancing student loan debt may be a cost-effective strategy for reducing the total cost of borrowing.
 However, there are factors to consider before refinancing multiple times.

 Things to Consider Before Refinancing a Student Loan